liferay/liferay-docs/develop/tutorials/articles/210-front-end-taglibs/00-front-end-taglibs-intro.markdown

 [Clay components](https://clayui.com/docs/components/alerts.html),
   such as alerts, buttons, drop-down menus, form elements, and more to your apps.

-- Frontend: Add menus, visualize information, manage search container results, and more.
+- Frontend: Lets you create UI components commonly used throughout Portal's apps, such as add menus, cards, management bars, and more.

 - Liferay UI: lets you create common UI components such as icons, tabs, and more.